 To avoid the unintended numbing of your hand while applying a numbing cream, always wear gloves.

 Can I use a tattoo numbing cream for a piercing?

 Tattoo numbing creams like Mad Rabbit that contain 5% lidocaine, can be used for piercings.
 In fact, 5% lidocaine is the same ingredient used in creams sold as dedicated ‘piercing numbing creams‘.

 I used the same product for my own piercings (ears, nipple).
 And my partner recently used it for her ‘medusa piercing‘.
 Mad Rabbit specifically lists piercing, as one of the products recommended uses.

 Where can I not use a numbing cream?

 Numbing creams including Lidocaine, Prilocaine, Benzocaine or Epinephrine are not intended for internal use.

 You should not put numbing creams in your mouth or directly onto your eyes.
 Doing so can have adverse affects.

+Lidocaine, Prilocaine, Benzocaine and Epinephrine can all have undesirable side effects for those allergic to them.
 You should ensure you have no allergies to topical anesthetics before using numbing creams.

+To test for allergies to the topical anesthetics contained in numbing creams, put a small dab of cream on your forearm.
 If the area begins do develop a rash, itch, swell or show any signs of allergic reactions you should discontinue usage until you have been tested for allergies by a medical professional.
 Consult your doctor.